endiangroup/endian.io/content/services/talent/cto.md

     [[sections.features.feature]]
 	icon = "/img/braintrust.svg"
     title = "Proactive headhunting"
-    body = [
+	cta_button_label = "Find out more &raquo;"
+	cta_message = "Hi, I'm the Endian helper bot.
+What would you like to know about our headhunting approach?" body = [
         "We don't just wait for people to contact us.
 We actively seek out good people, even when it might seem like they're unavailable.", "Finding good candidates can be tricky, especially for C-level positions.
 Experienced CTOs tend to be highly in demand --- and often work for your competitors.",